-6.3 Similarly, contemporaneous notes will also be made by any other members of Staff involved (i.e. as witnesses or additional providers of support).
+Staff involved (i.e. as witnesses or additional providers of support).

-6.4 The record will contain the following information:

-- The name(s) and the job title(s) of the member(s) of staff who used reasonable force - The name(s) of the student(s) involved - When and where the incident took place - Names of staff and students who witnessed the incident - The reason that force was necessary - Behaviour of the student which led up to the incident - Any attempts to resolve and de-escalate the situation - The degree of force used - How it was applied - How long it was used for - The student's response and the eventual outcome - Details of any injuries suffered by either staff or students (if able, photograph) - Details of any damage to property (if able, photograph damage) - Details of any medical treatment required (the accident book will be completed, where medical treatment is needed) - Details of follow-up, including contact with the parents/carers of the student(s) involved - Details of follow up involvement of other agencies police, Social Services - Post incident discussion with young person.

-6.5 Student witnesses may also be asked to provide a written account if appropriate.

-6.6 A copy of this entry will be kept on the student's file and retained.
+- 6.4 The record will contain the following information: - The name(s) and the job title(s) of the member(s) of staff who used reasonable force - The name(s) of the student(s) involved - When and where the incident took place - Names of staff and students who witnessed the incident - The reason that force was necessary - Behaviour of the student which led up to the incident - Any attempts to resolve and de-escalate the situation - The degree of force used - How it was applied - How long it was used for - The student's response and the eventual outcome - Details of any injuries suffered by either staff or students (if able, photograph) - Details of any damage to property (if able, photograph damage) - Details of any medical treatment required (the accident book will be completed, where medical treatment is needed) - Details of follow-up, including contact with the parents/carers of the student(s) involved - Details of follow up involvement of other agencies police, Social Services - Post incident discussion with young person. - 6.5 Student witnesses may also be asked to provide a written account if appropriate. - 6.6 A copy of this entry will be kept on the student's file and retained. - 6.7 Stone Soup will report any injuries to students or staff in accordance with legislation. - 6.8 Students who are identified as likely to require positive handling as part of their Behaviour management will require an Individual Behaviour Plan alongside their Individual Education Plan.
+This is drawn up in response to the risk posed by the student's behaviour and is shared with all staff, parents/carers and the student if appropriate.

-Behaviour Policy Issue: 3 Page 21 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 22 of 30 Updated: 01/09/20 Updated by:KH